 Gomez-Schiavon M, Chen LF, West AE, Buchler NE.
 BayFish: Bayesian inference of transcription dynamics from population snapshots of single-molecule RNA FISH in single cells.
 Genome Biology 18: 164 (2017)

 Congratulations to Edgar Medina for winning a Meredith Blackwell Award for best oral student presentation at the 2017 Annual Meeting of the MSA!
+Read more about Edgar’s research and the Blackwell Award.

 He gave a talk on “Viral hijacking and evolution of the fungal cell cycle control network: the animal-fungal hybrid network of the zoosporic fungus Spizellomyces“.